Ubuntu Server

 $ sudo pnpm setup

-Additionally, since GROWI uses Turborepo for building, install the turbo
+Also, since GROWI uses Turborepo for building, install the turbo command.

 $ sudo pnpm add turbo --global

-Once installation for Node.js, npm, pnpm and turbo is completed, check the installed versions.
+After installing Node.js, npm, pnpm, and turbo, check the installed versions.

 $ nodejs -v